Brand language that’s true

 When you’re looking at how you’re talking to your customers, it helps to take a step back and separate out the different strands of how your brand is expressed verbally.

-Tone of voice, strictly speaking, is simply your style of language.
+Tone of voice is your style of language.

-Tone is the way you say something.
-You can say the same message in many different ways i.e. in many different tones.
+Tone of voice is the way you say something.
+You can say the same thing in many different tones of voice, as any actor will tell you.
 Each has a different impact on the reader or listener.

 With the right ‘brand story’ in place, your target audiences can understand you, believe you, trust you – and act on this.

-Truth is, sometimes, clients don’t need a different tone to others.
-What they need are different brand messages to express to their audiences.
+Truth is, sometimes, clients don’t need a different tone to others – they need different messages to express to their audiences.
 They need to tell a story that makes sense and connects.
-It’s about creating a gut feeling.
-If it feels right, people respond.
+It’s about gut feelings.
+If it feels right, people may respond.

 The brand story process